Eli-Nathan/workflow/src/site/posts/second-post.md

 ---
-title: "This is a post"
+title: "This is another post"
 date: "2019-03-26"
 layout: layouts/base.html
 ---